zhmcclient/zhmc-ansible-modules/docs/source/index.rst

 distributed as the `zhmc-ansible-modules package on Pypi`_.
 Starting with version 0.9.0, the Ansible modules are no longer distributed on Pypi, but as the `ibm.ibm_zhmc collection on Ansible Galaxy`_.
+Starting with version 1.0.0, the Ansible modules are additionally distributed as the `ibm.ibm_zhmc collection on Ansible AutomationHub`_.

 Features
 ========